LearnOnDemandSystems/docs/lod/create-lab-series.md

 Lab Profiles in Lab on Demand (LOD) can be housed in a lab Series.
 The Lab Series contains Lab Profiles, settings for the Lab Series, as well as

-he lab profile is where the settings are configured for the lab.
+The lab profile is where the settings are configured for the lab.
 These settings include (but are not limited to): Name, owning organization, expected duration, resource requirements, virtual machines, network configuration, and much more.
 Lab profiles can exist on their own or they can be part of a Lab Series that contains multiple lab profiles.

 To create a Lab series, click **Create Lab Series** on the Lab Series tile, on the Site Administration page.

 ![Create a Lab Series](images/create-lab-series.png)

-## Basic Informaiton
+## Basic Information

 1. **Name**: This is the display name of the Lab Series